downsea/nice_tts/README.md

 -   `uv` for environment and package management (recommended).
 -   `ffmpeg`: Whisper requires `ffmpeg` to be installed on your system.
 -   For GPU acceleration, a CUDA-enabled NVIDIA GPU with the appropriate drivers.
--   Access to an OpenAI-compatible LLM API with an API key.

 ## Installation